Check the email headers

 Some criminals will go to advanced lengths to fool us, with one common trick being to register domain names that look as if they could belong to well known organisations.

 If you see any domain name in the email (eg either in a weblink or the "From" email address) that deviates even slightly from the company's main web address then you should be immediately suspicious.
-If you're not sure how to read the Domain Name from a web or email address then quickly check out our guide here.
+If you're not sure how to read the Domain Name from a web or email address then quickly check out our guide to reading a URL address.

 a) Check when the domain name was registered